leoopd/learning-devOps/kubernetes/README.md

 1. still working on localhost error
     - kubectl can reach localhost but only after initializing, after like a minute it stops working
     - TZ synced, still doesn't work

+2. resetting the whole set up
+    - creating snapshots after each installation+configuration to debug